rhx1138/password-creation-app/README.md

 Password Creation App is a web app designed to generate passwords for users

-* This passord generator allows users to select criteria for password
+* This passord generator allows users to select criteria for a password.
-* The password can be between 8 up to 128 characters long
+* The password can be between 8 and 128 characters long.
-* It can allow the user to select lowercase, uppercase, numeric, and/or special characters
+* It can allow the user to select lowercase, uppercase, numeric, and/or special characters.
-* Generating the password is as simple as clicking on the button
+* Generating the password is as simple as clicking the button.

 [Password Creation App Website](password-creation-app.netlify.app)